- Technical Support

 These antibodies react with the heavy chain of IgM (in the case of anti-human, just the Fc 5μ portion of the heavy chain).
 They have been tested by ELISA and/or adsorbed against IgG.
 Anti-human IgM, Fc5μ is additionally tested and/or adsorbed to minimize cross-reactivity to IgA.

 These antibodies react with the heavy chain of human IgA.
 They have been tested by ELISA and/or adsorbed to minimize cross-reactivity with human IgG and IgM.

 Anti-Fluorescein, Anti-HRP, Anti-Biotin and Anti-Digoxin are available for labeling endogenous proteins or nucleic acid probes and for signal enhancement or signal conversion.

 Secondary antibodies against one species are likely to cross-react with other species unless they have been specifically adsorbed against the other species.
 Antibodies with “(min X ...
 Sr Prot)” in the description have been tested and/or adsorbed against IgG and/or serum proteins of those species indicated in the parentheses.
 They are recommended when the presence of immunoglobulins from other species may lead to interfering cross-reactivities.

 The following abbreviations are used in the parentheses:

 Caution: Anti-Armenian Hamster IgG (H+L) (min X Bov, Hu, Ms, Rb, Rat Sr Prot) may not recognize all Armenian hamster monoclonal antibodies, since it has been adsorbed against closely related species (in bold).
-Therefore, it is better to use an antibody adsorbed against fewer species, such as Anti-Armenian Hamster IgG (H+L) (min X Bov Sr Prot), except in those cases where Armenian hamster monoclonals need to be detected in the presence of mouse or rat immunoglobulins.
+Therefore, it is better to use an antibody adsorbed against fewer species, such as Anti-Armenian Hamster IgG (H+L) (min X Bov Sr Prot), except in those cases where Armenian hamster monoclonals need to be detected in the presence of mouse and/or rat immunoglobulins.